 Faculty Research Projects

 Faculty and students are actively engaged in research on a wide variety of issues pertaining to the causes of crime and the criminal justice response to crime.
 Faculty within the school are highly successful in securing external funding to support their research, developing research collaborations within the University of Nebraska system, and partnering with community stakeholders to address specific research priorities.
-Federal agencies that have provided funding for research projects include the Bureau of Justice Assistance, Office on Violence Against Women, National Institute of Justice and many local and regional agencies.
+Federal agencies that have provided funding for research projects include the Bureau of Justice Assistance, Office on Violence Against Women, National Institute of Justice, Department of Homeland Security and many local and regional agencies.

 Faculty and students frequently publish research findings in academic journals, present findings at national and regional conferences, and provide study results to community stakeholders to inform best practices and evidence-based policies.